satellytes/satellytes.com/blog-posts/scoped-registry.md

 //registry.working-wombats.org/:_authToken=c2lyd29tYmF0OnRoZWN1ZGQxZXIh
 ```

+Jeff tried it again et voilà it worked!
+He almost commited the new additions of the project-level .npmrc to git but then his old mentor "Sir Wombat" came into his mind:

 >💡 Remember that it is not a good practice to add credentials to version control e.g. if you have versioned your npmrc file.

+and Jeff was asking himself...
 ## But where should I put the credentials then? 🤷‍♂️

 If you have a project level .npmrc file and have added it in your version control then you could do the following: